 - 3 Sets of 20 reps: Sit-Ups

 We can describe Cavill’s diet as eating massive amounts of protein and calories.
 Who can argue with the caveman approach?
 Henry Cavill and trainer Twight believe that protein builds mass.
 But it also helps repair muscles damaged during a workout.
-Thus, Henry fueled his workout goal to build strength through his diet.
+Thus, he fueled his Henry Cavill workout to build strength through his diet.

 Superman’s diet is an example of a balanced one.
 He eats several meals every day, which helps him stay fit and healthy.
 Henry Cavill’s diet includes eating six meals a day.
 The first meal is at 7:30 am, the second at 10:30 am, and so on until his sixth meal at 5 pm.
 Each main meal contains 35 grams of protein.
 A good diet provides the foods that give you the right amount of macronutrients, micronutrients, and calories.

 - Eggs–Cavill often ate five egg whites with two yolks

 - Steak–he also ate 8 ounces of steak for added protein during his first meal of the day.

 - Oatmeal Protein Shake–Then wash it down with a dairy-based protein shake!

 The average man must eat his body weight in grams of protein to build muscle.
 Also, you need carbs (to give your muscles energy) and fat, which you can use to create hormones like testosterone or estrogen!

 What Can You Learn From the Henry Cavill Workout?